jxnblk/blog/src/pages/blog/two-steps-forward.md

 ```

 Back in 2013, [Adam Morse][] and I were following along the incredible work that [Nicole Sullivan][] and others like [Nicolas Gallagher][] were doing with Object-Oriented CSS (OOCSS).
-Our explorations around working with CSS-related tech-debt led to the creation of [Basscss][] and [Tachyons][] and the birth of "Atomic CSS".
+Our explorations around working with CSS-related tech-debt led to the creation of [Basscss][] and [Tachyons][] and the birth of "Utility CSS".
 These libraries inspired other design systems such as Buzzfeed's [Solid][] and GitHub's [Primer CSS][].
 Even [Bootstrap][] eventually added more utility-centric styles.

 This methodology became known by many names, including *Atomic CSS*, *Functional CSS*, and *Utlity CSS*,